jjmchew/jjmchew.github.io/RB171/01-initialNotes.md

 #### A-M

+- **AJAX** (Asynchronous JavaScript and XML) : a feature that allows browsers to issue requests and process responses *without a full page refresh**; this prevents the very expensive overhead of re-creating an entire webpage on every interaction [22]
+  - AJAX requests: [22]
+    - are performed asynchronously (the page does NOT refresh)
+    - are similar to normal requests (same components, handled by server in same way)
+    - have their response typically handled by some client-side JavaScript code

+- **Application Layer** : The top-most layer of the OSI and IPS models;  provides communication services to applications themselves;  does not refer to actual applications [15]
+  - protocols in this layer are the ones which actual applications most directly interact with; provides a syntax for applications to interact [15]

 - **Bandwidth** : the *amount* of data that can be sent in a particular unit of time (typically a second) [2]; a measure of *capacity* [6]

 - **Broadcast address** : the IP address at the END of the range assigned to a single local network (see also Network Address) [5]

+- **Browser** (web browser) : Browsers hide much of the underlying HTTP request/response cycle: [20]
+  - e.g., if you fill out a web form, it will issue the POST request, get a response with a `Location` header, issue a request to the locationd defined in the `Location` header and then display the (HTML) response from the second request; a browser tool like CURL or Postman may not do all of that [20]

 - **Buffer** : memory allocated according to OS configuration and physical resources available to store data awaiting processing [12]
   - used in TCP for flow control [12]

 - **Byte** : a unit of digital information containing 8 bits

+- **Callback** : a piece of logic you pass on to some function to be executed after a certain event has happend [22]
+  - e.g., a `callback` may be triggered when a response is returned

 - **Congestion avoidance** : the application of an approach and algorithm to determine the size of the initial transmission window, and how much the window should be reduced depending on network conditions (i.e., network congestion) [12]
   - typically uses data loss and number of retransmissions to determine if the network is congested [12]